-A: Members have been getting in contact with us and sharing some great stories and resources in how they are continuing to support their patients at this time.
-You can see some of these resources here.
+A: Members have been getting in contact with us and sharing some great stories and resources on how they are continuing to support their patients at this time.
+Find out more about some of these resources.

 The RCSLT encourages members to look at new and adapted ways of supporting their patients with their communication.
 Some accessible resources which have been shared can be downloaded via the links below:

 Q: Is there any guidance for employers who need to risk assess staff deemed to be at high-risk due to long-term health issues such as asthma and diabetes?
 Is there advice on what factors to consider and where we can deploy staff to, if necessary?